cauld/race_mgr/server/README.md

 - Now follow `Server Setup` below

 ## Server Setup
+ - For reference, here is a [demo video](https://www.youtube.com/watch?v=qrG-Usr3-2A) that walks through the setup step shown below.
  - Race Manager uses MongoDB to store race history data.
 Follow the MongoDB Setup section below and then return back here and continue with the rest.
  - In the dedicated game server's `server.cfg` file, set `eventsLogSize` to a smaller value (e.g.) 1000.
 The default is something like 10000.
 One each pass RMS checks and processes each so the more there are the longer it takes to do so.
 We are capturing them in the mongo database at roughly 1s intervals.
  - If you didn't do the `Dev Setup` above for JDK, and it's not already present on the machine, install the latest [Java JRE](https://docs.aws.amazon.com/corretto/latest/corretto-18-ug/downloads-list.html).